xxruyle/St.-Isidore-/README.md

 5) Copy and paste the URL into your browser to add the bot to your channel
 6) Add the OATH key in the biblebot.py
 7) Run biblebot.py

-# Features

-- Looking up a specific passage with the $passage command <br />
-- Getting a random passage or random verse with the $randombv or $randomv command  <br />
-- Use $help for more information

 # Credits